-These Chocolate Shortbread Cookies with Hazelnuts & Sea Salt are inspired by the flavors of Oregon and intensely chocolaty, without being overly sweet.
+Chocolate Shortbread Cookies with Hazelnuts & Sea Salt have an intense chocolate flavor, without being overly sweet.

-I’m really excited to be teaming up with one of my favorite local brands, Bob’s Red Mill, and sharing my Chocolate Shortbread Cookies with Hazelnuts & Sea Salt as part of their United States of Cookies campaign.
-They asked one blogger from each of the 50 states to create a cookie recipe influenced by their home state.
 For me, it doesn’t get much more Oregon than hazelnuts and sea salt.
-Both ingredients remind me of my weekends – On Saturday and Sunday you’ll most likely find me at a local vineyard or on the beach.
+Both ingredients remind me of my weekends.
+On Saturday and Sunday you’ll most likely find me at a local vineyard or on the beach.

 Here in Oregon, you’ll find lots of hazelnut groves that pop up amongst our local vineyards – And, for good reason.
 Hazelnuts and pinot noir grapes both love the volcanic soils and temperate ocean, mountain and river climates in the area.
 Did you know that Oregon produces a staggering 99% of the entire hazelnut crop in the United States?
 We win at hazelnuts.

-Let me present you with The Oregon Cookie: Chocolate Shortbread Cookies with Hazelnuts & Sea Salt.
-Intensely chocolaty, without being overly sweet, salty, buttery and crisp.
-I’d say that they’re the perfect cookies – Even outside of Oregon.
+Let me present you with Chocolate Shortbread Cookies with Hazelnuts & Sea Salt.
+Intensely chocolatey, without being overly sweet.
+They’re buttery and crisp with just a hint of flaky salt.
+I’d say that they’re the perfect cookies – even outside of Oregon.

 - Sift together the flour, cocoa powder, baking powder and salt.
 Set aside.